System Design Space

 IstioService Mesh

-Service mesh platform where Envoy is the primary data plane for traffic policy, mTLS, and telemetry.
+A service-mesh platform where Envoy acts as the data plane for traffic policy, mTLS, and telemetry.

 EmissaryAPI Gateway